keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt/README.md

     ```

 - Deploy / Run your function.
 Azure function will subscripe to the Mqtt server/topic(s) and trigger your function when messages get published

+## Beta - Work in progress!!
+The code currently works as it is but I have to make it better configurable before I publish it as a NuGet Package.
+Things that have to be done:
+- Have more beta-testers running/using it (please help! 😇)
+- Create more Unit Tests & Integration tests and get code coverage to >80%
+- Use ILogger instead of TraceWriter which currently does not output on dev machine for some reason?
+- Create demos for integrations with CloudMqtt.net and Azure IoT Hub

+Expect a 1.0.0 version of the NuGet package in April '18.

 ## Custom MQTT-Client Configuration
 Internally the [MQTTnet](https://github.com/chkr1011/MQTTnet) is used for the Mqtt implementation.
 For complexer configurations, for example if you want to